briansunter/graph/site/src/content/logseq/time-complexity.md

 $$\frac{k(k+1)}{2} > n $$

-This can be expanded out and simplified to $$k^2$$ (we k we only care about the exponent for big o time complexity analysis)
+This can be expanded out and simplified to $$k^2$$ (we know we only care about the exponent for big o time complexity analysis)

 $$k^2> n $$